ilcardella/ArduinoCoffeeMachine/docs/src/documentation.rst

 The display is going to have a small 3D printed support leveraging the screw at the top of the black plastic cover, for now it's just hanging there :)

+PID Tuning
+**********

+The last step was improving the PID controller by tuning the gains in order to achieve the best possible control of the heater.
+There are several guides online that explain what each gain does and how to resolve specific issues, I am not expert so I won't cover this part.
+My suggestion is to get a basic understanding of how a PID controller works and then just try changing the gain values to see the effect.

+The code is configured by default to send the current machine status to the Serial interface.
+I provided a Python script in the ``tools`` directory of the repository that connects to the Serial interface of the Arduino, reading these messages and plotting the water temperature on a graph.
+This of course requires to connect a laptop to the Arduino through a USB cable.

+Having a real-time plot of the water temperature will help massively the PID tuning process, because you will clearly see the oscillations or the overshooting and it will be easier to correct them.

 Improvements
 ************